 - hold a valid ClearScore account

-- not be a ClearScore employee, contractor or other staff member
+- not be a ClearScore employee, contractor or another staff member

-- not be a family member, agent, or in any way associated with a ClearScore employee, contractor or other staff member
+- not be a family member, agent, or in any way associated with a ClearScore employee, contractor or another staff member

 The legal bit